The Fishery

 Contact

-The Fishery is privately owned and totals 1.2 miles.
-Kilcoleman is fly only.
-However we can arrange fishing on other beats of the Bandon River for those who prefer to use alternative angling methods.
+is privately owned and totals 1.2 miles.
+Kilcoleman is fly only at all times.
 The Bandon River flows through The Kilcoleman Park Estate which totals 240 acres of park and agricultural land.
 SalmonThere are ten named salmon pools.
 There are also excellent stocks of wild brown trout which average 12ozs with over 1lbs not unusual.

 Tackle : From the opening of the season up to about the 1st of June a double handed 13ft rod is recommended.
 Thereafter a single handed 10' to 11' is adequate.
 However the tendency in recent years has been to use a single handed rod throughout the season.
 Leader strength 10 to 12 lbs.
 Floating and intermediate lines are the most popular.
 Choice of fly pattern is purely ones own preference.
 We have had salmon caught on flies from all around the world and our conclusion is that it really doesn't matter.
 The most favored here seem to be the Irish shrimp patterns as well as stoats tail both black and silver.
 Size is far more critical and the Bandon tends to fish best with small patterns.
 Size 10 down to 14 are the norm.
 For trout a 9ft weight 5 to 6 is good with leader strength of 3lbs.
-Fly choice is more difficult as there is an over salmonabundance of fly hatches on the river.
+Fly choice is more difficult as there is an over abundance of fly hatches on the river.
 Generally various Olives, Hawthorn, Black Gnat, various cadis nymphs, partridge and orange, and May Fly variants do the trick.
+A good pattern for nymph is GRHE with and without gold bead.
 We have a large selection of flies for sale here at Kilcoleman.
 Thigh waders are adequate.
 Gaffs are strictly forbidden and we advise our guests to bring a good landing net.